 The NC conducts an annual formal assessment of the effectiveness of the Board, Board Committees and the contributions of Directors on an annual basis.
 The purpose of the annual evaluation is to seek the respective views of the Directors on various aspects of the Board's performance and effectiveness of the contributions of Directors.
-In the FY2021 assessment, an additional section on sustainability and an evaluation of the Exco were introduced.
+In the FY2022 assessment, an additional section on sustainability and an evaluation of the Board Sustainability Committee were introduced.

 The Board, with the assistance of the NC, approves the objective performance criteria and process, which includes comparison of key performance indicators of the Company with its peers and the Company's share price performance vis-à-vis the SSTI.
 This collective process has also provided an opportunity to obtain insightful feedback from each Director on suggestions to enhance the effectiveness of the Board.
+No external consultant was engaged for the assessment process in FY2022.